informatics-isi-edu/facebase-docs/docs/_docs/submitting-basic/Data-Submission-Process.md

 If you have not already submitted data _for your current project or investigation_, please make a request for review of your upcoming data submission.
 The request will be reviewed by a committee for FaceBase.
 Notification of approval to submit data to FaceBase should take no more than about 2 weeks.

-1. Review the page [How to Submit Data](https://www.facebase.org/contributing/submitting/) and follow its link to the "Data Submission Form"
+1. Review the page [How to Submit Data](https://www.facebase.org/contributing/submitting/) and follow its link to the "Data Submission Form" and fill it out.
+Note that this form is for grants that have been funded.
 2. The Hub will contact you within approximately 2 weeks with a decision on your data submission request.
 3. Upon approval, the Hub will setup a Project record on FaceBase and send you a link to create a FaceBase account (if you do not already have one) and to join your new Project.
 We also encourage scheduling a one-on-one tutorial with us to discuss specific details for your project.